PrincePop25/PrincePop25/README.md

 ## Hi there 👋

+I am Prince, a computer programmer and data analysis studying in Fanshawe College.

 <!--
 **PrincePop25/PrincePop25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.